コンテンツにスキップ

 A world of art to visit, see and feel

-File.32 Music Hall Open Theater "New Year's with Music x Architecture x Art"
+File.32 Music Hall Open Theater "New Year's with Music, Architecture and Art"

 Miyuki Inoue (Magcal Editorial Department)

-Unfortunately, the planned "Maekawa Architecture Tour" was cancelled for both adults and children.
-Because of this, the area around the entrance was deserted even after the opening time of 1pm... or so I thought.
-But from the other side of the glass wall, I could sense a cheerful atmosphere.
-Come to think of it, there was a program called "Live Painting".
-I thought I had to experience the live feeling, so I headed inside the music hall!
+Unfortunately, both the adult and children's versions of the planned "Maekawa Architecture Tour" were cancelled.
+Because of this, the area around the entrance was deserted even after the opening time of 1pm...or so you'd think.
+But then, a cheerful atmosphere began to emanate from the other side of the glass wall.
+Come to think of it, there was a program called "Live Painting."
+I really wanted to experience the live atmosphere, so I headed inside the music hall!

-The artist who performed the live painting was Hanateru, a calligraphy and painting artist.
+The live painting was done by calligraphy and painting artist Hanateru.
 He is based in Zushi and Kamakura and creates works in his own unique style.
-He often gets inspiration from the "casual but lovely scenery" he sees while walking around the neighborhood, but this time he used the glass wall of the music hall as a canvas to paint a picture with the image of "yin and yang."
+He often gets inspiration from the "ordinary but lovely scenery" he sees while walking around the neighborhood, and this time he used the glass wall of the music hall as his canvas to paint a picture inspired by "yin and yang."

 The theme is "Ring of Light."

-Since we had the opportunity, we asked them to remove their masks for a moment so we could take a picture!
+Since we had the chance, we asked him to take off his mask for a moment and took a picture!

-"The Concert Hall is a building that has been loved and cherished by everyone, and I feel that it is a building filled with a lot of memories.
+"The music hall is loved and cherished by everyone, and I feel it's a building filled with a lot of feelings.
 It took a bit of courage to paint inside it (laughs), but it feels really good.

-The walls of the music hall are colourful - red, green and yellow - so I'm planning to keep my painting simple."
+The walls of the music hall are colourful - red, green and yellow - so I'm thinking of keeping my painting simple."

 Suddenly, I noticed a strange object in the foyer.
 A UFO?
 Or a giant Dorayaki?